 First, let’s get clear.
 What does success mean to you?
 How can you measure your blog’s success?

 - exposure for your brand?

-You get to define ENOUGH on your own terms, too, and not fall in the trap of comparing yourself and your blog or your content to someone else’s.
+Before you decide you are not getting enough out of your blog, you must define ENOUGH on your own terms.
+Do not fall in the trap of comparing yourself and your blog or your content to someone else’s.

-Whether you are here because you want to get more out of your blog and you feel like blogging isn’t working for you, or you’re simply curious to learn 3 common reasons why blogging doesn’t work for others, I wrote this post with you in mind, because these pitfalls are preventable, and reminders never hurt.
+Whether you are here because you want to get more out of your blog and you feel like blogging isn’t working for you, or you’re simply curious to learn the 3 common reasons why blogging doesn’t work for others according to Elayna, I am glad you are here because these pitfalls are preventable, and reminders never hurt.